 Layer the sliced apples on the bottom of the skillet and sprinkle the nutmeg, ginger, and cinnamon over the apples.
 Stir the apples and cook until the apples start to soften about 3-4 minutes.
 Stir in the brown sugar and continue cooking for about 3-4 more minutes until the apples are now very soft.

-Distribute the apples evenly along the bottom of the pan and pour the batter over the apples.
+Distribute the apples evenly along the bottom of the cast iron skillet and pour batter over the apples.

 Distribute the apples evenly along the bottom of the pan and pour the batter over the apples.
 Place the skillet in the oven and bake at 425°F for about about 18-20 minutes

-When the pancake rises and browns, remove it from the oven and sprinkle it with powdered sugar, Serve immediately.
+When the pancake rises and is golden brown, remove it from the oven and sprinkle it with powdered sugar, Serve immediately.

 Apple Dutch Baby Pancake: Frequently Asked Questions